imkarimkarim/you-dont-need-vercel/README.md

 5. clone this repo.

-6. change deploy.sh to your needs and make sure it does the work it supposed to by running it manually.
+6. rename deploy.sh.example to deploy.sh and change deploy.sh to your needs and make sure it does the work it supposed to by running it manually.

-7. update .env file to your needs.
+7. rename .env.example to .env and update .env file to your needs.

 8. finally, run: